-Cub Scouting with Pack 334 is for boys in the first through fifth grades, or 7 to 10 years of age.
-Boys who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join our Boy Scouting program.
+Cub Scouting with Pack 334 is for young people in kindergarten through fifth grades, or 5 to 10 years of age.
+Young people who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join our Boy Scouting program.

 Since its beginning, the Cub Scout program has been a fun and educational experience concerned with values.
-Besides providing a positive place where boys can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+Besides providing a positive place where young people can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Our Cub Scout Pack 334 shares the same unit number as Boy Scout Troop 334, and we also share the same chartering organization.
 Additionally, many of our adult leaders and volunteers overlap and serve both units.
 Most of our Cub Scouts move up and become Boy Scouts with Troop 334.
 This relationship allows us to maintain a very cohesive and stable organization that is consistently dedicated to the same scouting principles from a Tiger Cub in the first grade all the way through to an Eagle Scout getting ready for college or career.